 - Entering local / national STEM competitions

-At Bollin, we have invested in Lego as their educational resources provide engaging, hands-on experiences our children need to explore core STEM concepts and link them to real-life phenomena.
+At Bollin, we have invested in Lego Education as their educational resources provide engaging, hands-on experiences our children need to explore core STEM concepts and link them to real-life phenomena.

 - With LEGO our children: